Injuries: secondary care

 The ISD Unintentional Injuries Team provides detailed emergency admissions data on unintentional injuries for both adults and children in Scotland.
 A brief summary of this information is provided below.

-- In 2010/11, unintentional injuries accounted for approximately 1 in 7 of all emergency hospital admissions for children and 1 in 9 of all emergency hospital admissions for adults.
-(See section on emergency admissions for baseline data.)
+- In 2011/12, unintentional injuries (see section on ISD website) accounted for approximately 1 in 7 of all emergency hospital admissions for children (i.e. 7,909 out of 54,771) and 1 in 10 of all emergency hospital admissions for adults (i.e. 46,518 out of 474,391).
+(See section on inpatient and day case activity on ISD website for children and all ages baseline data - adults can be calculated by all ages minus children subtraction.)

-- Over the last ten years, the standardised emergency hospital discharge rate for unintentional injuries in adults and children has fallen steadily (Chart 1 (view chart) ).
-UPDATE WHEN GET REVISED DATA
+- Over the last ten years, the standardised emergency hospital discharge rate for unintentional injuries has fallen steadily for children and shows an overall decrease for adults (Chart 1 (view chart) ).

 - Thigh and lower leg/ankle fractures are the most common types of injury among adults and forearm fractures and head injuries are the most common types of injury for children.